PupiPr0/Dk-Repos/README.md

-# Android Studio Private Repo
+# Android Studio Old Packages Repo

 Good afternoon, today there is a bunch of source code on the Internet that works exclusively with old packages, which is why we are collecting old packages!